-In this paper an attempt has been made to discuss frankly some of the problems surrounding the design, build and commissioning of the world's largest grp ship.
-Naturally, there have been several other problems of a minor nature; or of a nature unconnected with the peculiar problems of an memv.
-But the story is not all of problems; indeed, in many areas, diligent research and design, meticulous building and careful setting-to-work have paid handsome dividends.
-Indeed the csts of HMS Brecon were shortened by several days because so many of the trials were so successful that spare days were not needed.

-It is doubtful whether such a prolonged and integrated design effort as that mounted for the Wilton stf and Brecon has ever before been achieved by the Ministry of Defence and the shipbuilder in cooperation.
+This article has attempted to discuss frankly some of the problems surrounding the design, building, and commissioning of the World's largest GRP ship.
+There have, naturally, been several other problems of a minor nature or of a nature unconnected with the problems peculiar to a MCMV.
+The story is not, however, all of problems; indeed, in many areas, diligent research and design, meticulous building, and careful setting-to-work have paid handsome dividends.
+In fact, the CSTs of H.M.S.
+Brecon were shortened by several days because so many of the trials were so successful that spare days were not needed.
+It is doubtful whether such a prolonged and integrated design effort as that mounted for Wilton/STF/Brecon has ever before been achieved in the field of Ministry of Defence and Shipbuilder co-operation.